 Lay a straight piece of a 2x4 board across the newly placed piece so that the board touches at least two adjacent tiles.
 Tap the board lightly with a hammer or mallet to press the new tile down so that it rests even with its neighbors.
 You can also use a level to ensure that you have the tile flush.

 In the case of cleft slate, the surface of the tile may be irregular, making it impossible to get it perfectly even with the rest of the floor.
 Focus on getting the edges of tiles such as these even with adjacent pieces along the grout line.

-Use a small screwdriver to remove excess adhesive from the grout lines.
+Use a small screwdriver to remove excess adhesive from the spaces around the tile.
 Wipe any smeared mortar from the tile surfaces with a damp cloth.
-Use a pair of needlenose pliers to carefully remove the spacers at the corners.
-Let the tile to set for at least 24 hours.
+If you used spacers, use a pair of needle-nose pliers to carefully remove them.
+Let the tile set for at least 24 hours.

 Grout the Tile

 When the grout does not yield to light finger pressure, carefully wipe over the grout lines with a wet sponge to smooth the grout and clean the tile surface.
 Rinse the sponge frequently in a bucket of clean water.
-It's ok if the grout leaves a haze on the tile surface.
+It's fine if the grout leaves a haze on the tile surface.
 Let the grout dry overnight and seal it in the morning following directions on a good-quality grout sealer.
 Wait about an hour for the grout sealer to dry before moving on to the next step.

 Clean and Seal the Floor

 Clean the entire surface of the floor with warm water, making sure that you remove all dirt and debris.
 Allow the floor to dry thoroughly.